 Similar to a traditional shop where an employee would be ready to show you products that suit your needs and wants, personalization offers better fitting results to the customer.
 Nowadays, companies compete for every minute or even second to grab attention from a user.
 Personalization can be a blessing in disguise where you show that you care about your users’ interests and preferences through relevant content.

 How to implement personalization

+Implementing personalization is an art form that requires balance.
+Transparency and relevance are key.
 Personalization done wrong can negatively impact your user experience and thereby your conversion rates.
-You want personalization to be relevant without being creepy (“didn’t I just talk about this with my friend?).
+You want personalization to be relevant without being creepy (“Didn’t I just talk about this with my friend?”).

 But where is the line between creepy and relevant?
 You don’t want your users to feel like you are spying on them while at the same time offering relevant content.
 In a recent study by a multichannel behavioral marketing platform SmarterHQ, 90% of consumers are willing to provide behavioral data for a better shopping experience.
 But 63% of respondents said they would stop purchasing products and services from companies that take “creepy” marketing too far.